Pacman Nebula 2021

 The Pacman Nebula itself is about 35 x 30 arcseconds.

-The whole image is 1,62 x 1,07 deg (about the size of the outer joint of a finger) and the resolution is 1.62 arcsec/pixel.
+The whole image is 1,62 x 1,07 deg (about the size of the outer joint of a finger when held out in arm’s length) and the resolution is 1.62 arcsec/pixel.

 The image was taken over 3 nights in October 2021 (1 night from home in Denmark and 2 nights from the summerhouse in Sweden).
 It consists of 317 x 3 min exposures with the Optolong L-extreme filter (for the nebula) + 294 x 3 min exposures with the Optolong L-Pro filter (which in the end were only used for the stars).